dwp/dataworks-metrics-infrastructure/README.md

 * Easy integration points for custom metric providers

 We are currently working on updating the current infrastructure Thanos, and will reflect the architecture documents in due time.

+### Alerts

+Alerts will be handled using Prometheus' Alertmanager which will be located in the primary VPC.
+With this pattern alerts can either be pushed from a Prometheus in the target VPC or from the Thanos Ruler which would be located in the primary VPC.
+This pattern is shown in the Thanos architecture [here](#Thanos).
+Although there is the capability for two methods of pushing alerts we are going to take the latter option for the following reasons:

+* The logical flow of routing does not need to be changed.
+So all queries will still run through the thanos query node, then down into the target VPC.
+As opposed to alerts being pushed up from the target environment into the primary VPC.
+* The Thanos ruler can be used to optimise queries to help improve the speed of alert resolution, if slow complex queries are required.
+* Configuration for alerts can be centralised, simplifying the updating and deployment of those rules.

+The drawback is that as we are routing the queries through the query node, there is an increased chance of failed queries.
+However there are mitigation steps that can be taken to handle this situation should it occur outlined [here](https://thanos.io/components/rule.md/#must-have-essential-ruler-alerts)

 ## Current Architecture